 Largemouth bass are distinguished by their generally larger size and their considerably wider mouths.
 These predatory fish will eat pretty much any living thing that can fit in their mouths, in fact, including rodents and even birds.

-Nesting bass may be hard to spot, but try fishing off the bottom, move around if you’re not having much luck in one location, and chances are good you will encounter bass and learn the areas where bass will return year after year to spawn.
+Chances are good you will encounter bass and in the process learn the areas where bass will return year after year to spawn.

-During the summer months in particular, bass will divide their day into periods of activity sandwiched around a less active period, wherein they’ll hide out in the shade or rest in deeper water to beat the bright light and heat of mid-day.
+During the summer months in particular, bass will divide their day into periods of activity sandwiched around a less active period, wherein they’ll hide out in the shade around cover or in deeper water to beat the bright light and heat of mid-day.

 How to Catch Bass